-from deep sea records (Zachos et al., 2001; Westerhold, 2020) are also shown.
-In the modelled $\delta^{13}C$, there are oscillations between high and low $\delta^{13}C$ value, and the shift between the low and high values is quite sudden.
-This is due to the fact that in our model the $\delta^{13}C$ has two equilibrium values, when the organic matter flux is not forced astronomically.
-When the astronomical forcing is added, oscillations occur around one equilibrium value, until the astronomical forcing becomes strong enough to push the system towards the second equilibrium.
-400 kyr cycles are also noticeable on top of the multi-million year oscillations.
+However, the shape of the oscillations obtained is quite far away from the data.
+For each parameter set, there are values of the a_f parameter that produce $\sim 9 \,\mathrm{Myr}$ cycles in the δ^{13} C. One of them is displayed in Fig. 11.
+For comparison, δ^{13} C from deep-sea records (Zachos et al., 2001; Westerhold, 2020) are also shown.
+In the modelled δ^{13} C, there are oscillations between high and low δ^{13} C values, and the shift between the low and high values is quite sudden.
+This is due to the fact that, in our model, the δ^{13} C has two equilibrium values when the organic matter flux is not forced astronomically.
+When the astronomical forcing is added, oscillations occur around one equilibrium value until the astronomical forcing becomes strong enough to push the system towards the second equilibrium; 400 kyr cycles are also noticeable on top of the multi-million-year oscillations.
 However, their strength is underestimated compared to the data.

-At these timescale, many other processes not taken into account here, such as plate tectonics (Müller and Dutkiewicz, 2018), or other geochemical cycles could play a role and influence the carbon cycle.
-Our model is simple and excludes many processes that could be of importance, and other mechanisms can be considered to produce an internal oscillatory dynamics.
-For instance, we have assumed a constant Ca^{2+} concentration in the ocean.
+At these timescale, many other processes are not taken into account here, such as plate tectonics (Müller and Dutkiewicz, 2018); likewise, other geochemical cycles could play a role and influence the carbon cycle.
+Our model is simple and excludes many processes that could be of importance, and other mechanisms can be considered to produce internal oscillatory dynamics.
+For instance, we have assumed a constant Ca2+ concentration in the ocean.
 This is a limitation of our model.
-In particular, including calcium variations could change and complexify the relationship between global carbon content C and atmospheric CO_2 .
+In particular, including calcium variations could change and complexify the relationship between global carbon content C and atmospheric CO2.
 In this model, we have linked the carbon and oxygen cycles through the organic matter flux term.
-The "real" dependency of the organic carbon flux B to the surface carbon C and thus climate is probably much more complicated than the shape envisaged here.
-However, the results obtained are generic, and multiple equilibria and self-sustained oscillations (without any external forcing like eccentricity) could be obtained in the Earth system with a different shape of B corresponding to different mechanisms.
-One of the conditions to allow for multiple equilibria to exist is to have a non monotonic dependency of B(C).
-That B(C) has the same shape as the one assumed in this study is highly unlikely, but the fact that B varies in a non monotonic way with climate and thus the carbon content C is highly probable, due to the variety of processes involved, that might be favored for certain climate and thus lower or higher carbon values.
-One could also imagine to obtain more complex oscillations involving the sulfur cycle.
-Oxidation of sulfide minerals produces sulfuric acid, which can react with carbonate minerals and thus release CO_2 (Torres et al., 2014).
-And sulfide oxidation also affects the oxygen content.
-Here, we have based the oscillations on the (C,O) elements, but other mechanisms could certainly be considered.
+The "real" dependency of the organic carbon flux B on the surface carbon C and thus on climate is probably much more complicated than the shape envisaged here.
+However, the results obtained are generic, and multiple equilibria and self-sustained oscillations (without any external forcing like eccentricity) could be obtained in an Earth system with a different shape of B corresponding to different mechanisms.
+One of the conditions to allow for multiple equilibria to exist is to have a non-monotonic dependency of B(C).
+That B(C) has the same shape as the one assumed in this study is highly unlikely, but the fact that B varies in a non-monotonic way with climate and thus with the carbon content C is highly probable due to the variety of processes involved that might be favoured for certain climates and thus for lower or higher carbon values.
+One could also imagine the obtainment of more complex oscillations involving the sulfur cycle.
+Oxidation of sulfide minerals produces sulfuric acid, which can react with carbonate minerals and thus release CO2 (Torres et al., 2014).
+Sulfide oxidation also affects the oxygen content.
+Here, we have based the oscillations on the (C, O) elements, but other mechanisms could certainly be considered.